MaxDauber/fastai-facial-recognition/README.md

 # fastai-facial-recognition
-Code for building custom facial recognition models using FastAI
+Example code for using FastAI to build custom facial recognition models